Free Stock Photos, Icons, and More!

-I have compiled this page to act as a resource for finding free stock photos.
+This is a directory of some of the best free stock photo, video, and illustration sources.
 Remember to keep some things in mind whenever you are using stock material.
 Namely, you should always credit the original creator if possible, and you may be required to do so in certain situations.
-If you're just using photos for personal reasons, I doubt you'll get in any trouble, but if you're using them in your content on websites, in videos, or other commercial media make sure you have the proper license to use them.
+If you’re just using photos for personal reasons, I doubt you’ll get in any trouble, but if you’re using them in your content on websites, in videos, or other commercial media, make sure you have the proper license to use them.

 When in doubt, do a reverse image search on the photo.
 This will help you determine if it's copyrighted.